DS4200-Sec2-F22/hw-06-yw-xz6/README.md

 1. You can find a reference for what your final webpage should look like in the "reference" folder of your cloned directory.

-1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `[insert your clickable hyperlink here]`.
+1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see https://ds4200-sec2-f22.github.io/hw-06-yw-xz6/.

 1. Using the index.html file included in your repo, an *external* stylesheet (no styling should be done inline; it should all be done via external css), and an *external* javascript file (no javascript code should be included in your html file; it should all be done via external js) please do the following: